Paul-Ferrell/hpctoolkit/doc/FORMATS.md

     | Propagation scope info (num_scopes - 1)                              | ** **, **
     |----------------------------------------------------------------------|

+The root metric identifier `(name)` corresponds to the `inputs:name` key in `METRICS.yaml`.
+This is a canonical name of the metric measured in `hpcrun`.

 The propagation scope identifier `(scope)` corresponds to the `inputs:scope` key in `METRICS.yaml`.
-Common values are:
+Common values for this identifier include:
  - `execution`: These metric values are the inclusive cost of the root metric, including costs for inner and called contexts.
  - `function`: These metric values are the exclusive cost of the root metric, only including costs within the attributed-to function.
  - `point`: These metric values are the unpropagated costs of the root metric.

+`(scope)` values may be added or changed/renamed in future versions of HPCToolkit with no format version bump.

 The combination formula `(combine)` is an enumeration with the following values:
  - `0`: Sum of inputs.
 Corresponds to `inputs:combine: sum` in `METRICS.yaml`.